sensu/sensu-docs/content/sensu-go/5.16/installation/plugins.md

 _**NOTE**: Plugins in the Sensu Plugins GitHub organization are community-maintained: anyone can improve on them.
 To get started with adding to a plugin or sharing your own, head to the [Sensu Community Slack channel][4].
 Maintainers are always happy to help answer questions and point you in the right direction._

-The `sensu-install` tool comes with an embedded version of Ruby, so you don't have to have Ruby installed on your system.
+The `sensu-install` tool comes with an embedded version of Ruby, so you don't need to have Ruby installed on your system.

 To install a [Sensu Community plugin][1] with Sensu Go: